eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/course-project/README.md

 - [React form](https://codesandbox.io/s/nervous-lalande-m9xgb?file=/src/App.js)
 - [Vue form](https://github.com/Creeland/AWS-CDK-Vue-Frontend)

+## Project Boilerplate

+Your team has a suggested configuration for this type of project.
+You can browse or copy the [project boilerplate code](./boilerplate) that has the set up done for you if you don't want to start completely from scratch.

 ## Feedback

 After completing the project, [please fill out this evaluation](https://airtable.com/embed/shrThRDOgN2BX3tMt?backgroundColor=blue).
 It will help us improve the quality of these exercises in the future!